 You will need a deep 20cm loose-bottomed tart tin.

-Roll out the pastry on a lightly floured surface to 3–4mm thick.
+Once the pastry has been chilled, roll it out on a lightly floured surface to 3–4mm thick.
 Sprinkle evenly with the leaves from the lemon thyme sprig, then roll flat with the rolling pin.
 Keeping the pastry herb-side up, use to line a deep 20cm loose-bottomed tart tin, then trim off the excess.
 Chill for 30 minutes.

 Heat the oven to 180°C/Gas Mark 4.